How an Annual Reset Can Change Your Business Life

-The first days back to work at the beginning of a new year are busy for everyone, for sure.
+The first days back to work at the beginning of a new year or after a long, relaxing vacation are busy for everyone, for sure.
 Yet I’ve learned that it’s an important starting point for us all—the perfect “excuse” to hit the reset button on every aspect of our lives, both personally and professionally.

 The act of professionally resetting asks you to stop and back up the train a bit.
 It means taking the time to clear your mind and visualize where it is that you’re trying to go and why.
 Essentially, it gives you the permission needed to re-vet the expectations you have of yourself, your firm and your future.
 And it’s a process that’s equally effective for advisors who are actively exploring their options and those who feel satisfied with the status quo.

 Picture in your mind a blank slate where you can create what your “ideal” business model looks like—that is, one where you can best serve your clients and grow your business optimally.
 Considering this ideal scenario, ask yourself:

 - What does your business life look like?

 - Are you managing clients and growing your business in the same way that you do now?

 In this visualization, you may find that things look very similar to where you are now—and if so, you haven’t wasted your time.
 It’s simply verifying that where you are is a good fit and allows you to live up to your full potential.
 But if the ideal view looks different than your current scenario, it’s time to find out why.

 Part 2: Identify the Gap Between the Ideal and Your Current Reality

 Considering where you are now, ask yourself the following: